jbdamask/wkid-smaaht/README.md

 9. Create pic in channel thread - Should receive wait message, then image
 10. Create pic in DM - Should receive wait message, then image
 11. Create pic in DM thread - Should receive wait message, then image
-12. slash command in channel - Should receive info about command
+12. Slash command in channel - Should receive info about command
-13. slash comand in DM - Should receive info about command
+13. Slash comand in DM - Should receive info about command